userjack6880/picluster/content/modules/accounting.md

 ## Concepts

 LDAP requires fully qualified domain names (FQDN) for each node.
 These take the form of `hostname.subdomain(optional).domain`.
-The FQDN's for each supported node in the picluster have been populated in `/etc/hosts/` on the head node. since the picluster is only using `/etc/hosts` and not expecting inbound traffic, a simple `.local` will suffice.
+The FQDN's for each supported node in the picluster have been populated in `/etc/hosts/` on the head node. since the picluster is only using `/etc/hosts` and not expecting inbound traffic, we'll use `.pi.local`to denote it's only local.

 ## Installing the Server